Sports News Roundup: Tennis-Williams retirement on hold after win over world number two; Tennis-Kyrgios not high on the smell of cannabis at U.S. Open and more | Sports-Games

 Tennis-Williams retirement on hold after win over world number two

 Playing more like a world number one than a player ranked outside the top 600, Serena Williams turned back the clock on Wednesday to stun world number two Anett Kontaveit 7-6(4) 2-6 6-2 and move into the third round of the U.S. Open, putting her retirement plans on pause.
-Defeat has always been hard to swallow for the fiercely competitive Williams and the 40-year-old American's relentless will to win was on full display during an absorbing two-hour 27-minute contest of unexpectedly high quality, breathless intensity, and drama.
+Defeat has always been hard to swallow for the fiercely competitive Williams and the 40-year-old American's relentless will to win was on full display during an absorbing two-hour 27 minute contest of unexpected high quality, breathless intensity and drama.

 Tennis-Kyrgios not high on the smell of cannabis at U.S. Open